milanbargiel/abweichungenausderzeit/README.md

 - [Sublime Text 3] (https://www.sublimetext.com/3) (text editor for code)
 - [Node.js and npm] (https://docs.npmjs.com/getting-started/installing-node) (npm is a package manager that allows you to share and reuse chunks of code written by other developers)

-If these two tools are installed a last one has to be installed.
-In order to do so just open up the console of your computer and enter:
+If these two tools are installed open the console of your computer and enter:

 ```sh
 npm install --global gulp-cli
 ```
-We used the freshly installed npm package manager to install the 'gulp' command.
+We are using the npm package manager to install the 'gulp' command.
-Gulp is a tool for automatating tasks in your development workflow.
-In this project it is used to run the project on a local webserver, as well as preparing code and assets to be uploaded on a webserver.
+[Gulp] (http://gulpjs.com/) is a tool for automatating tasks in the development workflow.
+In this project it is used to run the project on a local webserver as well as preparing code and assets to be uploaded on a webserver.

 ## Get the project running
 When these tools are installed it is time to download the repository.
 Use Sublime text editor and open the entire folder 'zeit-webpage'.
-No you can see the contents of the project.
+Now you can see the contents of the project.

 The file 'package.json' specifies which modules (chunks of code from other developers) the project relies on.
 In order to install all required modules do the following: